latj/hub-spoke-microhack/README.md

 ![image](images/workbook-azurefirewall.png)

+More info about the Azure Firewall workbook, and how to deploy it.
+[Azure Firewall workbook](https://docs.microsoft.com/en-us/azure/firewall/firewall-workbook)

 When you open the Workbook you need to specify the workspace in **hub-spoke-microhack** resource group and the **Azure Firewall**

 ### Overview page